timstl/WP-Engine-Toolkit/README.md

 1. Setup the WP Engine API and your SSH key as outlined above.
 2. Run `npm install`
 3. Run `npm link` to create commands
-4. Run `wpe` to launch toolkit
+4. Run `wpetools` to launch toolkit

-The first time you run `wpe` your WP Engine account IDs will be displayed, and you will be prompted to add them to your config.json.
-After this is complete `wpe` will give you 3 options: setup, accounts, quit.
+The first time you run `wpetools` your WP Engine account IDs will be displayed, and you will be prompted to add them to your config.json.
+After this is complete `wpetools` will give you 3 options: setup, accounts, quit.

 ## Commands